glowkeeper/P3D/docs/labs/week2Session2.md

 Instead of dropping the balls from mid air, create a ramp and position the balls at the top of that.
 Then, when you press _Play_, they should roll down to the floor.

-Also allow a ball to knock over the lamp on the stand - you _may_ need to resort to scripting to achieve this (we'll be covering some simple scripting in a later lab).
+Also make it so that a ball is able to knock over the lamp on the stand - you _may_ need to resort to scripting to achieve this (we'll be covering some simple scripting in a later lab).

 ## Useful Links